 “Still”: Donne’s punning repetition of the word implies that the stillness of “staying with” Christ, like that of being in “Gods presence,” is both temporal (still=always, everlastingly) and spatial (still=immobile); that, from a soteriological point of view, “This going was a staying.”
 For from the perspective of salvific time and space, the arriving and the departing are one and the same.
 Yet, Donne suggests, it is not just “CHRIST’s salutations” that partake of this paradoxical quality; all Christian salutations contain this transcendent potential – of finding the “permanent effect / Of transitory causes” – “where the Divine and the humane nature have kissed each other.”
 Hence, as an early modern believer greeted “in Christ,” so too he or she took leave “in Christ.”
 For Christ himself, “the Abite, and Venite was all one”; but for “worldly” mortals too, the salvific perspective could infuse one’s salutations with a fleeting sense of the transcendence of linear time: for “He that goes about his worldly businesse, and goes about them in Gods name, in the feare and favour of God, remaines in Gods presence still.”

+* * *

 The matter of “remain[ing] in Gods presence still” was a fraught one in early modernity, bound up as it was with the problem of Real Presence in the Eucharist.
 This thought leads me to a final, speculative hypothesis regarding the difference the Reformation made to the conceptualisation of linear temporality and, by dint of this, to the ways in which salutations could be understood to intervene in a believer’s ongoing life.
 And while recent scholarship has been at pains to emphasise on the one hand continuities between Catholicism and Protestantism, and on the other the varieties of religious experience within the latter, I want to suggest that this nuancing, important though it is, risks papering over some very significant differences between these strands of Christianity – not the least of which is their differing attitudes to temporality.

 In the Catholic doctrine of Real Presence, the past is given access to the present (and vice versa), which is to say that the synchronism of past and present in the Eucharistic moment (highlighted by the deictic “Hoc [est enim corpus meum]”) unsettles the linearity of time itself.
 The Reformation, by contrast, in its new understanding of the Eucharist, consigned the past to the irretrievable past; it could enter the present only symbolically or metaphorically, not actually.
 In this sense, the Reformation instituted what Hilary Binda has recently called an “increasingly linear ideology of time.”
-One can see this linearity not only in the Eucharistic controversy but also in the debates around the Ave Maria: as Taylor and many other Reformers argued, “whereas salutation is to be done to a partie present among us, […Catholics] carrie the same message everie moment; as if it were a thing not alreadie accomplished.” or Protestants, the past is always “alreadie accomplished” – like Christ’s sacrifice, a once-for-all event – while a salutation takes place emphatically in the present moment, vis-à-vis “a partie present.”
+One can see this linearity not only in the Eucharistic controversy but also in the debates around the Ave Maria: as Taylor and many other Reformers argued, “whereas salutation is to be done to a partie present among us, […Catholics] carrie the same message everie moment; as if it were a thing not alreadie accomplished.”
+For Protestants, the past is always “alreadie accomplished” – like Christ’s sacrifice, a once-for-all event – while a salutation takes place emphatically in the present moment, vis-à-vis “a partie present.”